Aggressive Defense Against Removal Proceedings in Connecticut

 This is your trial.
 We present your case, cross-examine government witnesses, and make our final arguments.
 The Immigration Judge will then issue a decision, which can be appealed if unfavorable.

-Deportation Defense FAQ
+Connecticut Deportation Defense Lawyer FAQ

 Ready to Start Your Immigration Journey?